-These treatment components will be provided at a high-quality drug and alcohol rehab facility.
+These treatment components will all be provided at a high-quality drug and alcohol rehab facility.

 Short-term rehab may be attractive due to its promise of fast recovery, but long-term drug and alcohol rehab promotes lasting and even lifelong recovery with the following benefits.

-- You identity destructive behaviors and uncover the root causes of your addiction.
+- You identify destructive behaviors and uncover the root causes of your addiction.